-Residential or commercial, swimming pools are customary—nowadays—to properties as they are fantastic oases to relax and savor the warm weather.
+Residential or commercial, swimming pools are customary—nowadays—to properties as they are fantastic backyard oasis to relax and savor the warm weather.
 Brought also by modern methods of resurfacing, the integration of one’s preference and style is now attainable.

 Materials and Applicability